Vision Correction with Ortho-k

 So if you need to be at the top of your game in business, talk to Dr. Walter Yim about your vision needs.
 We’ll focus on improving your vision, so you can focus on your business.

-If you suffer from vision problems, contact The Pacific Eye Care Myopia Control Center.
+If you suffer from vision problems, contact Pacific Eye Care.
 Our caring staff will provide you with the best vision correction treatment that’s right for you.